 Rather than parking your cash in a savings account, why not invest it where it can generate higher returns?
 A liquid fund is such a choice.
 The risk in it is minimal, however not totally missing.
+To get a comprehensive idea about the different types of mutual funds you may do: NSE Academy Certified Financial Planning & Wealth Management course on Elearnmarkets.

 If you have short-term goals to fulfill, read this guide on liquid funds to understand everything about putting resources in liquid mutual funds.